 Bhutan Food and Drink

-• Datse (cow's milk cheese), sometimes served in a dish with red chillies (ema datse).
+Datshi: Cow's milk cheese, often served in a spicy stew with red chillies (ema datshi).

-• Eue chum (pink rice), a nutty-flavoured variety unique to Bhutan.
+Eue chum: Bhutanese red rice, a nutty-flavoured variety unique to Bhutan.

 Meals are often buffet-style and mostly vegetarian.
 Meat and fish are now imported from nearby India, and Nepali Hindus living in Bhutan are licensed to slaughter animals.
 Usual precautions apply.

 Not widely practised by locals.
 Your guides will expect a tip at the end of your trip and US$5-10 per person per day is appropriate.